ds4dm/ZERO/docs/support_files/EPEC.rst

 .. code-block:: c

  // Writes the model to a file.
-The model can then be loaded externally, resolved and analyzed. epec.writeLcpModel("my_model.lp");  // Writes to an LP file, in a human readable format epec.writeLcpModel("my_model.sol"); // Writes to an MPS file, in a machine readable format
+The model can then be loaded externally, resolved and analyzed. epec.writeLCPModel("my_model.lp");  // Writes to an LP file, in a human readable format epec.writeLCPModel("my_model.sol"); // Writes to an MPS file, in a machine readable format
  // Writes the solution to the same model.

- epec.writeLcpModel("my_model.sol"); // Human and machine readable.
+ epec.writeLCPModel("my_model.sol"); // Human and machine readable.

 Alternatively, without saving the model, one can directly print the solution to the model.
 Note that an EPEC does not necessarily have a pure-strategy Nash equilibrium or a mixed-strategy Nash equilibrium.
 However, should it have one, we print the multiple pure strategies along with the associated probability for that strategy.
 These are achieved using

-- :py:func:`Game::EPEC::getVal_Probab`
+- :cpp:func:`Algorithms::EPEC::PolyBase::getValProbab`
-- :py:func:`Game::EPEC::getVal_LeadLeadPoly`
+- :cpp:func:`Algorithms::EPEC::PolyBase::getValLeadLeadPoly`
-- :py:func:`Game::EPEC::getVal_LeadFollPoly`
+- :cpp:func:`Algorithms::EPEC::PolyBase::getValLeadFollPoly`

 .. code-block:: c

-  // Get the set of pure strategies that the leaders will play auto uv_strats = epec.mixedStratPoly(0);
+  // Get the set of pure strategies that the leaders will play auto uv_strats = epec.mixedStrategyPoly(0);
   // Now print the probability of each such pure strategy and the actual strategy too. std::for_each(
       std::begin(uv_strats), std::end(uv_strats), [&epec](const unsigned int i) {
-	    // epec.getVal_Probab (a, b) gives the probability used to play b-th pure strategy by the player at position a. std::cout << "With probability  " << epec.getVal_Probab(0, i) << '\n';
+	    // epec.getValProbab (a, b) gives the probability used to play b-th pure strategy by the player at position a. std::cout << "With probability  " << epec.getVal_Probab(0, i) << '\n';
-		// epec.getVal_LeadLeadPoly(a, b, c) gives the bth variable of a-th leader in c-th poly. std::cout << "(" << epec.getVal_LeadLeadPoly(0, 0, i) << ", "
+		// epec.getValLeadLeadPoly(a, b, c) gives the bth variable of a-th leader in c-th poly. std::cout << "(" << epec.getVal_LeadLeadPoly(0, 0, i) << ", "
-		// epec.getVal_LeadFollPoly(a, b, c) gives the bth follower variable of a-th leader in c-th poly.
+		// epec.getValLeadFollPoly(a, b, c) gives the bth follower variable of a-th leader in c-th poly.
                   << epec.getVal_LeadFollPoly(0, 0, i) << ", "
                   << epec.getVal_LeadFollPoly(0, 1, i) << ")\n";
       });